thomaslam/personal_website/content/post/word2vec-explained.md

 Word2vec is a neural network model that takes as input a large text corpus and produces a set of vectors corresponding to each unique word in the input corpus.

-The reason why we are interested in representing words as vectors using word2vec (or any other techniques/models for that matter) is this representation is useful for downstream NLP tasks such as sentiment classification, information retrieval, part-of-speech tagging, Q&A system, etc. Any ML model specifically tailored for these tasks would need as inputs numeric representations of words
+The reason why we are interested in representing words as vectors using word2vec (or any other techniques/models for that matter) is this representation is useful for downstream NLP tasks such as sentiment classification, information retrieval, part-of-speech tagging, Q&A system, etc. Any ML model specifically tailored for these tasks would need as inputs numeric representations of words, hence the need for word2vec.

-What is special about word2vec's representation of words is
+What is special about word2vec's representation of words is it captures semantics better than its more straightforward alternative, **one-hot encoding**, which basically represents

-Compare this to one-hot representation of words where a vector representation of a word in the corpus is just a vector of 0s except for 1 at the index the word appears in in our vocab.
-For

 Limitations of word2vec